Cody-Nicholson96/Non-Tech/How_to_Win_Friends_and_Influence_People/1_Fundamental_Techniques_in_Handling_People/README.md

-#Fudamental Techniques in Handling People
+# Fundamental Techniques in Handling People